 First, this is general information.
 If you really want to know for certain then call the Palm Beach county planning & zoning department with your parcel ID.
 Use this link to get the zoning and FLU information for your property.
 Tired of dealing with Realtors who don’t know details like this.
 Call me 561.626.8550

-ALL of Palm Beach Country Estates is an ‘Exurban’ Tier, outside of the Urban Services or ‘U/S Tier’, AND gernally speaking lots with a house on them are zoned AR.
-That’s an Agricultural Residential zoning district (which FYI includes it in the use restrictions generally noted as being for a ‘residentially zoned’ districts).
+ALL of Palm Beach Country Estates is an ‘Exurban’ Tier, outside of the Urban Services or ‘U/S Tier’.
+Generally speaking lots with a house on them are zoned AR or Agricultural Residential zoning district.
+(FYI houses in this designation have the use restrictions generally noted as being for a ‘residentially zoned’ districts).
 The Future Land Use is Rural Residential with one house per 2.5 acres or RR 2.5 and PBCE does NOT have a “Neighborhood Plan” like Jupiter Farms does.
 Note that a “conforming lot” in the AR zoning district is 300′ x 300′ or a little over 2 acres.
 Thus, if you are on a typical PBCE lot of 1.15 Acre lot then you are on an “existing non-conforming” lot.
-The information below asumes you are on a NON conforming lot.
+Thus, for most reading this, the information below asumes you are on a NON conforming lot.

 As per an email from the PBC P&Z department on a lot in PBCE…